-Personal injury accidents happen every day across Brooklyn — on busy roads, construction sites, and sidewalks throughout the borough.
+Personal injury accidents happen every day across Brooklyn, on busy roads, construction sites, and sidewalks throughout the borough.
 Many people who are hurt never pursue the compensation they are owed simply because they do not know their rights.
 New York law entitles injury victims to recover damages from the party responsible for their harm, and the NYC personal injury lawyers at The Stein Law Group are here to help make that happen.

-Types of Personal Injury Accidents in Brooklyn
+Types of Personal Injury Cases We Handle in Brooklyn

 Personal injury law covers a wide range of incidents.
 Many people are unaware their situation qualifies for a claim.
 Motor vehicle crashes and slip and falls are among the most common, but Brooklyn personal injury cases take many forms.
 These are the types of accidents our attorneys handle: